gdifiore/libshotscope/docs/terrain.md

 ### getNormal()

 Returns the surface normal vector at a given position.
-The normal must be unit length and point upward (away from solid terrain, into the air):
+The normal should be unit length and point upward (away from solid terrain, into the air):

 ```c++
 Vector3D getNormal(float x, float y) const override